tclindner/eslint-config-tc/README.md

 npx install-peerdeps --dev eslint-config-tc
 ```

-> eslint, eslint-plugin-eslint-comments, eslint-plugin-import, eslint-plugin-jest, eslint-plugin-prettier, eslint-plugin-unicorn, and prettier are peer dependencies and must be installed.
+> eslint, eslint-plugin-import, eslint-plugin-jest, eslint-plugin-prettier, eslint-plugin-unicorn, and prettier are peer dependencies and must be installed.

 ## Usage